 The opening created by the surgery is smaller than the original opening that released food from the stomach into the small intestine.
 This new opening may become blocked when food has not been thoroughly chewed, resulting in vomiting.
 Chew all food to the consistency of applesauce before swallowing to prevent blockage from occurring.

 4. Stretching and Tearing of Your Pouch

 The purpose of surgical weight loss is to create a smaller stomach.
 Therefore, the stomach cannot hold the large volumes of food it once did.
 Constant overeating can stretch the pouch and tear the staple line.
 To prevent this from occurring, you must follow the nutritional instructions prescribed for you.

-During the first year after surgery, it is important that your primary care doctor, Dr. Lord, and Dr. Huynh work closely with you in order to adjust your medications as needed and to make sure you are healing properly.
+During the first year after surgery, it is important that your primary care doctor, Dr. Lord, and Dr. Martin work closely with you in order to adjust your medications as needed and to make sure you are healing properly.
 You will be asked to come to our Pensacola clinic for follow up appointments at six weeks, three months, six months, nine months, one year and 18 months after surgery, and then every year on the anniversary of your surgery date.
-Lap-Band patients will need to be seen every month in order to have their bands adjusted.

 At these visits you will have the opportunity to discuss with your care team how things are going and to ask any questions you may have.
 Additionally, a comprehensive set of blood tests will be drawn to check your electrolytes, blood count, vitamin, mineral, and hormone levels.
 If there are any abnormalities you may need to change the amount of vitamins or supplements you are taking.